aworkshop/c/man_08_Language.md

 0018    ?     <-- ?
 ```

 Newer languages than C often stop you from doing things like this.

+Why is it allowed in C?
+This flexibility is very powerful.
+It is very fast, passing pointers to memory blocks instead of the blocks completely themselves.
-But this flexibility is also very powerful.
-Not all addresses in a computer are memory, some addresses are used for hardware like ports and video.
+And, not all addresses in a computer are memory, some addresses are used for hardware like ports and video.

+### Attack

+A call to a function means the system needs to know _where to continue after the call_.
+So it pushes the program_counter to the stack.
+And the function arguments are pushed to the stack.
+At the end of the function, it pops these from the stack.
+And it pops the program_counter from the stack, and so continues where it left of.

+Because the program_counter and arguments are stored very close to each other in the stack memory, it is vulnerable that a bug can a change the program_counter.
+And then the program can pop the altered program_counter from the stack.
+And continues to run there.

+An attacker could try to take advantage of this.
+Input normal data, but hide also compiled code in it.
+Alter the program_counter to point to your compiled code.